smaurice101/transactionalmachinelearning/README.md

 ***
 **EXAMPLE TML PYTHON CODE**: You can literally build extremely powerful, distributed, and scalable cloud-based machine learning solutions with the code below for your business use case of any size with low-code and low-cost!

-**CODE SET 1:** This set of prgrams will go through an example of predicting and optimizing Foot Traffic at ~11,000 Walmart Stores.
+**CODE SET 1:** This set of programs will go through an example of predicting and optimizing Foot Traffic at ~11,000 Walmart Stores.

 **Step 1:**